RanLIUaca/MHCpBT/README.md

 ## Output
 The output of this code includes:

-- Several diagnostic plots, such as joint posterior, coefficient, and MSE paths
+- Several diagnostic plots:
-  - A plot of the binding probabilities for each sequence
   - A plot of the final peptide logo
-  - A plot of the joint posterior path
+  - A plot of the joint posterior trace
-  - A plot of the coefficient path
+  - A plot of the coefficient trace
-  - A plot of the MSE path
+  - A plot of the MSE trace
   - A plot of the real vs estimated scores
   - A plot of the correlation between the true and estimated scores
   - A plot of the estimated binding probabilities
-- CSV files containing intermediate results of the analysis, such as:
+- CSV files containing results of the analysis:
   - `temp_X.csv`: temporary X matrix
   - `temp_beta.csv`: temporary beta coefficients
   - `result_threshold.csv`: estimated binding threshold